Civil War for Truth: Introduction

 Lindsay explains in the podcast his hypothesis that we find ourselves at the beginning of a new enlightenment phase.

-The internet age started for some people already in the mid-90s, but it took 15-20 years until it reached the whole globe and technology became ubiquitous to enable huge parts of the population to participate in the exchange of ideas.
+The internet age started for early adopters in the mid-90s, but it took 15-20 years until it reached the whole globe and technology became ubiquitous to enable massive parts of the population to participate in the exchange of ideas.

 Maajid Nawaz reminded recently in a podcast that all

 technology disrupts power structures, the invention of the internet is comparable with the invention of the Gutenberg Press.
-After its invention, the church lost its gated narrative over the bible, because common people could start reading it themselves.
-This led to a lot of uprisings in Europe and the 30-Year-War.
+After its invention, the church lost its gated narrative over the bible because common people could start reading it themselves.
+This led to plenty of uprisings in Europe and the 30-Year-War.
 Existing power structures don’t let go of their power without a fight.
 But in the end, free information led to the Enlightenment.

-Maajid Nawaz is sure, that we are in the midst of such a civil war, even though it’s not fought with physical violence.
+Maajid Nawaz is sure that we are in the midst of a civil war, even though it’s not fought with physical violence.

 So, the powers that be, who are losing that power need to clamp down. (…) It’s an internal civil war in a hybrid war context, over truth, and over information.
 Centralization versus decentralization.
 Basically, it’s no longer about left or right, it’s about up versus down.
 It’s about power versus those who don’t have power.